smallkirby/hello-zig/NOTES.md

   - `@shuffle()` seems a little bit strange and hacky to me.
 And its name should be `@select()` or something.
   - ah, `@select()` is already used for something which selects one of two values based on a boolean condition.
   - Comparison operators with `@Vector` becomes `@Vector(len, bool)`.
+- Zig's slice is just a fat pointer with length and ptr.
+- Zig's pointer type `*i32` must have aligned address, good.

 ## Zig ecosystem